-Mongo only pawn in game of life, but Mongo know good beans when Mongo smell them.
+Mongo only pawn in game of life, but Mongo know good beans when Mongo smell farts.

 - 1 lb. dried great northern beans